-Detecting counterfeit currency is serious business for merchants, grocery stores, and casinos that turn over a lot of cash and need to maintain a strong reputation for ensuring the validity of the money they accept.
+Detecting counterfeit currency is serious business for merchants, grocery stores, and casinos that turn over a lot of cash.
+Because banks do not reimburse a depositor for counterfeits, these companies need to ensure the validity of the money they accept.
 Criminals and counterfeiters will quickly identify retailers and other businesses with lax testing processes and can pass thousands of dollars in false bills before anyone notices.

 As a result, innovations like the counterfeit banknote detection pen were developed.
-This device offers a quick and easy means of testing the authenticity of a banknote – but is this method reliable, and does it even work anymore?
+This device offers a quick and easy means of testing the authenticity of certain types of banknotes like US currency – but is this method reliable, and does it even work anymore?

 How Does a Counterfeit Detector Pen Work?

-Bank notes today are packed with security features that make them virtually impossible for a casual counterfeiter to replicate.
-Between microprinting and raised printing technologies that require high-end printing equipment and expensive ink, and newer features like interwoven security thread and 3D security ribbon embedded into banknotes, counterfeiters can never really get everything right when attempting to create a fake banknote.
+Banknotes today are packed with security features that make them virtually impossible for a casual counterfeiter to replicate.
+Between microprinting, raised printing technologies and color-shifting ink, counterfeiters can never really get everything right when attempting to create a fake banknote.
+So instead, they focus on a good-enough fake that can fool a merchant.

-Counterfeit detector pens contain a solution of iodine that reacts with the starch molecules that are naturally present in wood-based paper, leaving a black stain that exposes the note as fake.
+Counterfeit detector pens contain a solution of iodine that reacts with the starch molecules that are naturally present in wood-based paper, leaving a dark stain that exposes the note as fake.

-The iodine solution is non-reactive with cotton and linen fibres, as well as the polymer plastic notes used in Canada and the European Union.
+The iodine solution is non-reactive with cotton and linen fibres, as well as the polymer plastic notes used in Canada and the England.
 As a result, the pens are also effective at detecting counterfeits of these currency types as well.

 Criticism of Counterfeit Detector Pens